sathish-t/nanopore-mod-course/computer-setup.md

 and outputs in the directories `~/nanomod_course_data`, `~/nanomod_course_scripts`, `~/nanomod_course_references` and `~/nanomod_course_outputs` respectively.
 Please make them if they do not exist using the `mkdir` command.

+Tip: Some of our commands are long and go over several lines.
+Make sure to maximize your terminal window to make these commands easy to view.

+Tip: In the course material, we do not always write "Run this command" before every command block.
+Please follow what the speaker is doing or make a judgement call about whether a block needs to be run.

 ### If you are a self-study student